 - MBOs tend to have a cycle of repaying the debt and just as this is done, managers start thinking of their exit and shareholder value.
 The business never gets to invest properly, unless the management is exceptional, it is therefore held back from long-term growth reducing its legacy to society.
 In contrast, EOT owned businesses are proven to be more purposeful – they invest more, are more productive and contribute more to society through succession.

 - EOT businesses have additional tax breaks such as income tax-free bonuses for all employees who are co-owners thereby rewarding everyone rather than just a few elite managers.

-Each approach, whether an EOT sale or an MBO, is a valid exit structure.
+Each approach, whether an Employee Ownership Sale or an MBO, is a valid exit structure.
 However, MBOs have been around longer than EOTs and are better understood.
 The EOT structure only really started to gain momentum in 2014 when the 100% CGT tax-free element was introduced.
 However, the take-up has remained small as trust structures are perceived as being complex; but in reality, with the right advisory team the process can be simplified and sale values can often exceed both trade and MBOs.
 Ensuring a greater legacy for you and your business.

 To help explore the right business sale structure for your own individual circumstances we offer a free initial consultation to provide some clarity & objectivity.
 If this is something you would like to discuss we look forward to hearing from you.